-Dr. Knowles will receive the William Rule Award for Lifetime Achievement in Knoxville History, which also honors the legacy of Captain William Rule, a major figure in the city’s history.
-Rule was a Civil War veteran, a longtime newspaper publisher, a two-time Knoxville mayor, and the author of the city’s first substantial history of the city: The Standard History of Knoxville, published in 1900.
+*The William Rule Award for Lifetime Achievement in Knoxville History honors the legacy of Captain William Rule, a major figure in the city’s history.
+Captain Rule was a Civil War veteran, a longtime newspaper publisher, a two-time Knoxville mayor, and the author of the city’s first substantial history of the city: The Standard History of Knoxville, published in 1900.

 Kelly & Charlie Baum